SKILLED NURSING: FACTS VS. MYTHS

 Myth: Skilled nursing care centers are unreasonably expensive.

 Fact: Long-term and post-hospital care costs vary, depending upon the level of care provided and where the center is located.
 Overall, skilled nursing care centers represent the lowest cost setting for 24-hour professional skilled nursing and rehabilitative care for both short and long-term stays.
-According to the 2017 Cost of Care Survey of Home Care Providers, adult day health care facilities, assisted living facilities and nursing homes from Genworth Financial, the national median daily rate for skilled nursing care is $235 per day for a semi-private room and $267 per day for a private room.
+According to the 2020 Cost of Care Survey of adult day health care facilities, assisted living facilities and nursing homes from Genworth Financial, the national median monthly rate for skilled nursing care is $7756 for a semi-private room and $8821 per month for a private room.
 The daily cost covers 24/7 comprehensive professional medical and personal care, room, board and a full range of social activity programming.

 Myth: Skilled nursing care centers do not provide quality care.